Surrender vs Submission (An Essay)

 It’s a deeply felt KNOWing.

-Even when it appears like nothing is ‘happening’.
+Even when it seems that nothing is ‘happening’.

 Submission is being erect / intact / discerning.